 First, let’s look at the upsides.

-- Most of what you want – the beauty of configuration is that, more often than not, it has the available features that you need.
+- Most of what you want – the beauty of configuration is that it often has the available features you need.

 - Speed – in contrast to a ground-up build, this solution just requires tweaking and adjustment and it’s ready to go.